lrcfmd/ElMD/README.md

 print(y.vec_to_formula(x.feature_vector)) # Same as above
 ```

-## Documentation

-Complete documentation may be found at www.elmd.io/api

 ## Citing

 If you would like to cite this code in your work, please use the Chemistry of Materials reference